getlantern/lantern/README.markdown

 ```
 Copy will create a copy/clone of the runtime.

-Copy is useful for saving some processing time when creating many similar
+Copy is useful for saving some time when creating many similar runtimes.
-runtimes.

-This implementation is alpha-ish, and works by introspecting every part of the
+This method works by walking the original runtime and cloning each object,
-runtime and reallocating and then relinking everything back together.
-Please
-report if you notice any inadvertent sharing of data between copies.
+scope, stash, etc. into a new runtime.

+Be on the lookout for memory leaks or inadvertent sharing of resources.

 #### func (Otto) Get